bvanderbijl/SpotifyPlaylistCreation/README.md

    python spotifyRecommendationsWebApp.py

 7. **Visit app and Login**
-Visit https://localhost:8888 in your browser and login with your client id and clients secret from your Spotify developer app.
+Visit https://localhost:8888 in your browser andauthenticate your Spotify account.

 ## Usage

 - Visit the web app in your browser on https://localhost:8888.
-- Login with your client id and clients secret from your Spotify developer app
 - Authenticate with your Spotify account.
 - Go to the Recommendations page.
 - Adjust the parameters to your preferences.
 - Generate and save your personalized playlist.